adnanxsalim/project-wallet-credit-score/compound/README.md

 - The scoring model is heuristic and based on on-chain data only; it does not incorporate off-chain credit information.
 - API rate limits and data completeness depend on Etherscan’s service availability.
 - The model can be extended with more sophisticated machine learning techniques and additional data sources.

-## Contact

-For questions or contributions, please open an issue or submit a pull request on GitHub